 These days students are much coping with the stress and anxiety due to their yearly finals.
 Apart from exams, students’ lives are much more complicated than adults, because students have to deal with their day-to-day matters.
 They also have to work hard, regardless of whatever emotional situation, to reach their desired grades milestone.
 High school students face a similar stressful, challenging situation as soon as they get admission to any college.
 They start involved in a process where they need to deal with the demanding workload and sustain their friendship goals.
 As students intellectual level grows, the stress of independent living and decision making also increase tremendously.
 Most of the time, students ask me how to relieve stress that helps us concentrate on our daily educational and social goals.
 However, one may ask how students take time even to practice any stress relievers when their schedule is jam-packed with school, college, and friendship responsibilities.

-Therefore, the following are some of the best stress releasers that students may find it quick and easy to practice while keeping up with their daily schedule.
+Therefore, the following are some of the best stress releasers that students may find quick and easy to practice while keeping up with their daily schedule.